yumna-khan/salmonella-genome-assembly/README.md

 ![Figure 1: Circos assembly map of raw reads to reference (filtered)](results/figures/circos_filtered.png)

-**Figure 1:** Filtered alignments (≥90 % identity and ≥10 kb) between assembled contigs and the S. enterica reference show two large contigs covering most of the chromosome (grey ideogram).
-Blue ribbons represent filtered alignments from contigs to the reference.
-The absence of connections over the smaller plasmid sequence (NC_003277.2) demonstrates that filtering removed shorter or lower identity plasmid alignments.
+**Figure 1:** Circos plot showing alignments between the three assembled contigs and the _S. enterica_ reference genome, filtered for ≥90% sequence identity and alignment lengths ≥10 kb.
+Blue ribbons connect contig regions to the reference; the outer grey ideogram shows the chromosome (NC_003197.2, ~4.9 Mb) and pSLT plasmid (NC_003277.2, ~94 kb).

+The filtered alignment reveals two large contigs mapping continuously across nearly the entire chromosome (NC_003197.2), consistent with the high N50 of ~4.6 Mb and confirming strong structural agreement between the assembly and the reference.
+Notably, no ribbons connect to the pSLT plasmid (NC_003277.2), indicating that plasmid-derived alignments were removed by the strict identity and length thresholds.
+This is a known limitation of aggressive filtering when applied to shorter, more divergent replicons such as plasmids.

 ![Figure 2: Circos assembly map of raw reads to reference (unfiltered)](results/figures/circos_unfiltered.png)

-**Figure 2:** All alignments between assembly and reference, without identity/length filters, are shown.
-Plasmid sequences and repetitive segments are visible as additional linking ribbons, indicating plasmid-derived and mobile element contributions that were excluded in Figure 1.
+**Figure 2:** All alignments between the assembled contigs and the S. enterica reference genome, with no identity or length filters applied.
+Blue ribbons connect contig regions to both the chromosome (NC_003197.2) and the pSLT plasmid (NC_003277.2).

+When filtering thresholds are removed (e.g. sequence identity ≥90% and alignment lengths ≥10 kb), plasmid sequences and repetitive chromosomal regions become visible as additional overlapping ribbons.
+Connections to the pSLT plasmid (NC_003277.2) confirm that plasmid sequences are represented in the assembly but were excluded under the strict filtering criteria used in [Figure 1](results/figures/circos_filtered.png).
+The increased ribbon density across the chromosome reflects insertion elements and repetitive regions common in _Salmonella_ genomes.
+While this makes the plot more difficult to interpret visually, it provides a more complete picture of the assembly's structural content.

 ![Figure 3: Circos assembly map of variants](results/figures/circos_sv.png)

-**Figure 3:** Circos plot showing SNPs (blue ticks) and indels (red ticks) mapped relative to the reference coordinates.
-Variant density is higher on plasmid regions than on the chromosome.
+**Figure 3:** Circos plot showing the genomic distribution of SNPs (blue ticks) and indels (red ticks) called by Clair3 from raw read alignments, mapped relative to the _S. enterica_ reference coordinates.
+The outer ideogram shows the chromosome (NC_003197.2) and pSLT plasmid (NC_003277.2).

+Variant density is visibly and substantially higher across the pSLT plasmid than the chromosome.
+SNPs are more abundant than indels genome-wide, consistent with known prokaryotic mutation patterns.
+The sparse variant distribution across the chromosome reflects the conserved nature of the _Salmonella_ core genome, while the dense clustering of variants on the plasmid highlights its role as a hotspot for sequence variation and genetic exchange.

 ![Figure 4: barplot of variants per gene](results/figures/variants_per_gene.png)

-**Figure 4:** Bar plot of gene level variant counts, limited to genes with ≥2 variants.
-Bars are colored by variant type (blue for SNPs, red for indels).
-Genes with the highest variant counts are labeled (e.g., pSLT108, STM1022), emphasizing variants concentrated in plasmid associated loci.
+**Figure 4:** Bar plot of SNP (blue) and indel (red) counts per gene, restricted to genes with ≥2 variants.
+Gene annotations were derived from the _S. enterica_ LT2 reference GFF file and variant calls from Clair3.
+The two highest-variant genes are labeled.

+The bar plot confirms that variant burden is highly skewed, with most genes carrying few variants and a small number of genes accumulating the majority.
+The plasmid-encoded gene pSLT108 (traI) had the highest SNP count (755 SNPs, 41 indels), while the chromosomal gene STM1022 had the most indels (68 indels, 103 SNPs).
+The predominance of plasmid-associated genes among the high-variant loci is consistent with the elevated variant density observed on the pSLT plasmid in [Figure 3](results/figures/circos_sv.png), reinforcing that plasmid regions are the primary source of genomic variability in this assembly.

 ## Discussion
 ### 1. Sequencing Quality and Data Evaluation